h0mbre/h0mbre.github.io/_posts/2019-05-24-Boofuzz_to_EIP_Overwrite.md

 ## Introduction

-While I'm preparing for CTP/OSCE, I thought I'd start blogging what I'm doing so that later on I can use thise blog as a reference.
-In this series of posts, I plan on hitting:
+While I'm preparing for CTP/OSCE, I thought I'd start blogging what I'm doing so that later on I can use this blog as a reference.
+In this series of posts, I plan on exploring:
 + fuzzing,
 + vanilla EIP overwrite,
 + SEH overwrite, and